saltstack-formulas/nexus-formula/README.md

 Needs an existing ssh key on the host system.

 ## Defaults
 1.)
-HTTPS will be configured and a self signed certificate is going to be created.
+HTTPS will be configured and a self signed certificate is going to be created if `applicationportssl` is uncommented.

 2.)
 The passwords for the java keystore is **neither encrypted nor obscured** in the `jetty-https.xml`.